ShonTaware/OpenSource_Physical_Design/README.md

  ## Transient Analysis using NGSPICE
   The SPICE netlist generated in previous step is simulated using the NGSPICE tool.
 NGSPICE is an open-source mixed-level/mixed-signal electronic spice circuit simulator.

-# Day 4 - Pre-layout timing analysis and importance of good clock tree
-  In order to use a design of standard cell layout in OpenLANE RTL2GDS flow, it is converted to a standard cell LEF.
-LEF stands for Library Exchange Format.
-The entire design has to be analyzed for any timing violations after addition or change in the design.
   The command used to invoke NGSPICE is shown below.

     ngspice <name-of-SPICE-netlist-file>